LangsterGA/HW-Week-One/README.md

 # HW-Week-One
 Homework for week one - Excel
-This is my completed homework from week 1 of bootcamp - Excel.
+This is my completed homework from week 1 of bootcamp.